-The Respiratory Care Program is a two-year program designed to prepare individuals to work as respiratory therapists.
-It is accredited by the Commission on Accreditation of Allied Health Education Programs through the Committee on Accreditation of Respiratory Care Programs.
+Graduates are eligible to take the National Board for Respiratory Care Entry Level Examination and the Advanced Practitioner Examination.
+The Respiratory Care Program is accredited by the Commission on Accreditation of Allied Health Education Programs through the Committee on Accreditation of Respiratory Care Programs.